Woosmap/geofencing-cordova-plugin/getting_started.md

 **Visits**

-To listens to Visits callback call `watchVisits` method.
+To listen to Visits callback, call `watchVisits` method.
 Method will invoke a callback with Visit object.
 Method will return a watch id which can be used later to remove the callback.

 ```
 var visitWatchId = cordova.plugins.WoosmapGeofencing.watchVisits(success, error);
 ```

-To stop listening
+To stop listening:

 ```
 cordova.plugins.WoosmapGeofencing.clearVisitsWatch(visitWatchId, success, error);